ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 ## Store assets

-By storing small scripts or big databases of your project on IPFS, and depending on your architecture, you can yield several benefits.
-If your users don't use an IPFS client, you will still have content de-duplication out of the box.
-If they use it, your users will seed the content they use, decreasing the workload on your infrastructure, and increase the uptime of the service in case you go offline.
-Your users also won't contact your servers for the content they already have.
+By storing small scripts or big databases of your project on IPFS, depending on your architecture, you can yield several benefits.
+Your users won't contact your servers for the content they already have.
+You will still have content de-duplication if your users don't use an IPFS client.
+If they use it, your users will seed the content they use, decreasing the workload on your infrastructure and increasing the uptime of the service in case you go offline.

 ### Decentralized virtual reality